 Inability to focus, moodiness, low productivity and accident risks are common effects of not getting enough zzzs.

 Past research showed that sleep deprivation may increase your risk for obesity, heart disease, and diabetes.
-Now we have one more reason to make sleep a priority: a potential link between inadequate sleep and Alzheimer’s disease, according to recent.
+Now we have one more reason to make sleep a priority: a potential link between inadequate sleep and Alzheimer’s disease, according to a recent study.

 Not getting regular sleep?
 You may be putting your brain’s health at risk.